-Jen spends her non-lawyering hours pouring into the next generation.
-In addition to raising her young son, she mentors students at her law school, her undergrad Great Books program, and even her riding stable.
+Jen spends her non-lawyering hours focused on the next generation.
+She raises her young son, mentors students at her alma maters, and gives riding lessons at her local stable.

 University of California-Irvine, J.D., 2015, summa cum laude